 Day 6 Adelaide/Quorn (1B) Hit the road in the morning.
-Travel through the Clare Valley wine area, making a stop for a wine tasting to learn about the different grape varietals and the development of the vineyards in the area.
+Admire scenic views across the Clare Valley and enjoy a local food experience featuring South Australia's best regional produce.
 Travel to the town of Quorn for the night.

 Private Vehicle (4.00 hour(s), 350km)